scalameta/metals/docs/installation.md

-The command will create the necessary metadata in the `.metals` directory (which you should not checkout into version control) and setup the `semanticdb-scalac` compiler plugin for the current sbt ession.
+The command will create the necessary metadata in the `.metals` directory (which you should not checkout into version control) and setup the `semanticdb-scalac` compiler plugin for the current sbt session.

 You should not checkout the `.metals` directory into version control.
 We recommend to add it to your project's `.gitignore` or/and to your global `.gitignore`: